Incoming Wing Chaplain eager to serve

 |0

-This work, Incoming Wing Chaplain eager to serve, by TSgt Paul Rider, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.
+This work, Incoming Wing Chaplain eager to serve, by SMSgt Michael White, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.

 LEAVE A COMMENT